sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Repeated conditions

-One way to simplify conditions is to replace multiple conditions for the same variable with an array.
-Consider this example:
+We often need to compare a variable to more than one value.
+A naïve way to do it is by comparing the variable to each value in a separate clause:

 ```js
 const isSmall = size =>